machine1337/recon-automation/README.md

 # recon_automation
 ![view](https://user-images.githubusercontent.com/82051128/114009556-ae259f80-987c-11eb-998c-6eb7765ffa8a.PNG)
 # About:
-I made this simple script for my bug bounty hunting because it saves my time.
-I run this script in background and then check the target mannually.
+A simple recon automation script that definitely will help you in bug bounty hunting and penetration testing.
 # Requirements:
 1)Make Sure go language is installed and set to $PATH.
 2)or Download the go language from its official website.